wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

  The `currentTarget` is `null` at this point but if you were to log it, you would see it.

-Previously, to figureo ut if an element has scrolled all the way to the bottom, we used `e.target` or `e.currentTarget`.
+Previously, to figure out if an element has scrolled all the way to the bottom, we used `e.target` or `e.currentTarget`.

 Either of them work in this case because a scroll event does not bubble like a regular click would.
 So if you scroll on the terms and conditions element, you are not unintentionally scrolling anything else.